uwandroid/classchat/README.md

 ![Firebase App Creation](https://docs.google.com/uc?export=download&id=0BzfHZKVI-LraVEJSUWViUjB4ZXM)

+Note: Initially, everyone in class should create their own database.
+However, in our activity later on, everyone in class should use the URL above for the database.

-Once you have created your application database, you will be able to view your data via a web interface on the Firebase website.
+Once you have created an application database in Firebase, you can browse your data using a web interface on the Firebase website.
 You can use this interface to add new key-value pairs to the database.
 Experiment with creating new objects in the tree to form the structure below.
 Click on some of the objects and make note of how the URL changes.

 ![Firebase Data Browser](screenshot1.png)

-All of your users would connect to the key value store on a particular node.
-It provides a set of "listeners" for your list views so that you can listen for updates on that node.
-When anyone pushes new data to that node, this information is pushed to all other listeners of that node, and the ListView automatically updates without needing to refresh the page.
+When the users of your application are on a particular screen, your Activity will connect to the key value store on a particular node.
+Firebase provides a set of "listeners" for your list views so that you can listen for updates on that node.
+When anyone pushes new data to that node, this information is pushed to all other listeners on that node, and the ListView automatically updates without needing to refresh the screen.
 Let's try this out.

-# Creating a Firebase Account
+# Connecting an Android Application to Firebase

-[link to firebase web page]

-To create a Firebase database, you first have to create an account.
-Once you have an account, create a new database.
-I am calling this one uw-android.
-Everyone in class make note of the URL for the database so we can all hit the same one.
-Put some data in it.
-Browse the database.
-Explain key values.
-Typically denormalized, need to do some of your own data management vs. a relational database in order to keep things fast.

-# Create a new Android Project
+## Create a new Android Project

-I picked the Drawer navigation, but you can start with an empty project or ListView.
+First you need to create a new project in Android Studio.
+I picked Drawer navigation, but you can start with an empty project or ListView if you prefer.

-Or clone this skeleton project.

-[clone button] <-- clones skeleton project, students adds code from gists throughout the lesson. skeleton project would need to be public? or private and students have access

-# Add the Firebase Client to your Project
+## Add Dependencies

-Add the dependency to your gradle build file.
+Once you have created an Android project, you need to add the Firebase dependencies to your gradle build file.
 Once your grade file syncs, this will allow you to import the necessary Firebase packages into your Java code.

 ```
 dependencies {